 AppData- apps that run hosted in the Seq process store their own files here

-Documents- configuration data such as the list of users, queries, retention policies and so-on
+Documents- metastore data such as the list of users, queries, retention policies and so-on

 Logs- Seq's own diagnostic logs (shared between all Seq instances)